 Workers appear to wear no protective gear other than rubber gloves, and health problems are common.
 The Co-op provides medical care from local pharmacies, but when a worker gets injured, a member of his family must fill-in for him until he can return.
 During our visit, in the winter, the smell of rotting flesh is bearable, but tourists in the summer months must place mint leaves under their noses in order to fend off the strong stench.

 This fascinating process produces some of the best leather in the world.
-The only difference between modern, and 9th century practices, comes with electricity moving the massive, wooden washers and ceramic tile lining the tubs.
+The only difference between modern, and 9th century practices, comes with electricity moving massive wooden washers, and ceramic tile lining the tubs.
 Camel and goat produce the strongest leather, cow, and then sheep follow.
 We see piles of animal carcasses along the passageways.

 Finally, Ahmed drops us at Restaurant Touria for lunch.
 We feast on a three-course meal beginning with mezze – fresh bread and cooked vegetable salads in five different clay pots, including bean soup, with spices and chilies.
 This is followed by chunks of ground meat in a spicy tomato sauce, with a sizzling egg on top.
 Fresh fruit, almond cookies and mint tea complete the meal.
 We only consume one beer, as each beer cost $8 (US) each.